githubtraining/react-course/responses/add-state-variable-activity.md

 - `assignments` - This stores the list of assignments.
 It is a state variable because the list changes every time a new assignment is added.
 - `grades` - This should store the grade for each student.
 However, we have no way to store students, so let's fix that!

 Add a state variable to `App` and name it `students`.
-Set it equal to an empty list.
+Set it equal to an empty array.
 Make sure to add the comma!

 ### Run your code
 Run your code with `npm start` to make sure there are no errors.